IshmaelBelghazi/ALI/index.md

 ## Semi-supervised learning

-ALI achieves a performance competitive with state-of-the-art on the semi-supervised SVHN and CIFAR10 tasks.
-We adapt the discriminative model proposed in Salimans et al. (2016) [^1] to take both x and z as input.
+We investigate the usefulness of the latent representation learned by ALI through semi-supervised benchmarks on SVHN and CIFAR10.

 ### SVHN